 5.1.
 Vacancies.
 When the position of Rector becomes vacant in the Parish, the wardens shall promptly notify and consult with the Bishop of the Diocese with respect to the appointment of an interim minister for the maintenance of divine services and the pastoral care of the congregation.
 The Vestry shall also consult with the Bishop with respect to the procedure to be followed in the selection and call of a new Rector.

 5.2.
 Election of the Rector.
-The election of a Rector shall require an affirmative vote of three-fourths of the lay members of the Vestry.
-The Vestry shall make no commitment to anyone under consideration as a prospective Rector, nor shall any formal call be issued, until the name of the cleric under consideration, as Rector has been made known to the Bishop for his judgment.
-If the Bishop has not responded within thirty days, or such additional time as has been agreed upon, from the date of notice to the Bishop, the Vestry may proceed with the commitment and call.
-In case the Bishop objects to the choice of the Vestry, a second meeting of the Vestry shall be held and the person first proposed can be elected only upon an affirmative vote of three-fourths of the lay members of the Vestry.
-If the requisite three-fourths is not obtained, the same procedure shall be repeated for the election of another candidate.
+The election of a Rector shall require a majority vote of the lay members of the Vestry.
+The Vestry shall make no commitment to anyone under consideration as a prospective Rector, nor shall any formal call be issued, until the name of the cleric under consideration as Rector has been made known to the Bishop for his judgment.

 5.4.
 Non-stipendiary Assistants.
 The Rector, with the Bishop's approval, may appoint one or more non-stipendiary assistants from among clergy canonically resident in the Diocese, or who are in good standing and who are currently licensed to officiate in the Diocese.
 Any non-stipendiary assistant shall serve at the pleasure of the Rector.